1971 Hardie-Ferodo 500

 The 1971 race is perhaps best remembered for Sydney driver Bill Brown's lucky escape after the biggest single car crash in the race's history.
-On lap 43, the right front tyre on Brown's Phase III GTHO Falcon burst at over 100 mph on the approach to the daunting McPhillamy Park, which in 1971 had no runoff area on the outside of the track, just the earth bank and a fence made of railway sleepers on top.
+On lap 43, the right front tyre on Brown's Phase III GTHO Falcon burst at over 100 mph on the approach to the daunting McPhillamy Park, which in 1971 had no runoff area on the outside of the track, just the earth bank with a fence made of three rows of railway sleepers on top of each other and attached to sunken steel girders, at the top.
 The Falcon barrel-rolled along the fence (with two marshals lucky to escape with their lives by only just scampering out of the way) and ended upside down after 3½ rolls.
 Brown was lucky because his seat broke in the first roll and he was lying flat in the car as it continued rolling.
 Amazingly his only injuries were a grazed shin and a black eye.

-1971 will also be remembered as the year that Moffat had a stray cardboard Southwark Bitter carton attached itself to the front of his GTHO for a number of laps, blocking the car's radiator.
-Pit boards told him of the problem and the team attempted to call Moffat in for a quick stop to remove the carton, but Moffat, seeing no change to the engine temperature and no reduction in the cars performance, waved them off and remained on the track until his scheduled pit stop with the approval of Ford Works Team manager Howard Marsden.
+1971 will also be remembered as the year that Moffat had a stray cardboard Southwark Bitter carton attach itself to the front of his GTHO for a number of laps, blocking the car's radiator.
+Pit boards told him of the problem and the team attempted to call Moffat in for a quick stop to remove the carton, but Moffat, seeing no change to the engine temperature and no reduction in the car's performance, waved them off and remained on the track until his scheduled pit stop with the approval of Ford Works Team manager Howard Marsden.